git-ksupriya/MisSpoke/WARP.md

 ### CLI prototype (`main.py`)

-`main.py` provides a CLI-oriented entry point that documents how the flows from the Figma blueprint map into this prototype:
+`main.py` provides a CLI-oriented entry point that documents how the flows from the blueprint map into this prototype:
 - `main()` builds a multi-line description using `textwrap.dedent` and prints it.
 - The description outlines the key flows (landing, tutor interface, writing practice, progress dashboard, session summary) and explicitly calls out next steps:
   - Hooking this prototype into the existing ConvAI/backend stack used in "agorabot".